-Four Corners was formed in 1973 by four young filmmakers – Joanna Davis, Mary Pat Leece, Ronald Peck and Wilfried Thust - the name based on the fact that they came from all four corners of the world.
+Four Corners was formed in 1973 by four young filmmakers – Joanna Davis, Mary Pat Leece, Ronald Peck and Wilfried Thust.
 They sought to develop independent filmmaking, both at the level of production and what was on the screen, and bring films and filmmaking to those who had previously been excluded from the whole practice.
 At 113 Roman Road in Bethnal Green, they created a cinema and production workshop, screening films to local audiences.

-After Channel 4 funding ceased in the mid-1980s, Four Corners became a production and training resource, supporting BAFTA and Turner prize nominees alongside local artists and trainees.
+After Channel Four funding ceased in the mid-1980s, Four Corners became a production and training resource, supporting BAFTA and Turner prize nominees alongside local artists and trainees.
 The small raked cinema at 113 Roman Road held monthly screenings of filmmakers' work, much of it cut upstairs in the edit suites.
-From the 1990s Four Corners became particularly well-known for its high-quality, free industry training scheme for unemployed people, often from non-traditional backgrounds.
+From the 1990s Four Corners became increasingly recognised for its high-quality, free industry training scheme for unemployed people from diverse and non-traditional backgrounds.

-Four Corners is a unique arts organisation for practitioners working in film and photography, providing a dynamic learning, production and exhibition environment where filmmakers, photographers, artists, trainees and local people work together.
+Four Corners is a renowned centre for film and photography, providing a dynamic learning, production and exhibition environment where filmmakers, photographers, artists, trainees and local people work together.
 Specialist programmes support around 500 people a year, with large audiences attending the gallery exhibitions, talks and events.